Title & Lien Release | Chase Auto | Chase

 I recently paid off my loan, when will I receive my title/lien release?

-Your title/lien release will be sent to the address that appears on your auto account statements in 2-10 business days based on your payoff method or the state you live in.
+Your title/lien release will be sent to the address that appears on your auto account statements generally in 2-10 business days from payment posting based on your payoff method or the state you live in.

 - 2 Business Days - Your title or lien release is sent in approximately 2 business days from payment posting if:

-- You pay off using certified funds like a cashier's check or money order; or
+- You pay off using certified funds (like a cashier's check or money order) or Chase.com from a Chase checking account

-- 10 Business Days - Your title or lien release is sent in approximately 10 business days from payment posting if you pay off using non-certified funds (like a personal check) or chase.com.
+- 10 Business Days - Your title or lien release is sent in approximately 10 business days from payment posting if you pay off using non-certified funds (like a personal check) or Chase.com from a non-Chase deposit account

 How do I get the title when I pay off my loan if my vehicle is titled in an electronic (paperless) state?